elebow/efictopub/README.md

 ## What are the features though

-* Supports multiple fetching strategies, for numerous sites:
+* Supports multiple fetching strategies, for numerous sites.
+See [docs/fetchers.md](docs/fetchers.md) for details.
   * Reddit
   * Fanfiction.net
   * Archive of our Own